traversable/schema/packages/zod/README.md

   // 𐙘 use `include` to only include certain schema types
   exclude: ["boolean", "any"],
   // 𐙘 use `exclude` to exclude certain schema types altogether (overrides `include`)
-  object: { maxKeys: 5 },
-  // 𐙘 schemas are configurable by name
   minDepth: 1,
   // 𐙘 use `minDepth` to control the schema's minimum depth
   //   **NOTE:** schemas can get very large!
   //   using in your CI/CD pipeline is _not_ recommended
-})

-/**
+  object: { maxKeys: 5 },
+  // 𐙘 specific arbitraries are configurable by name })

- * Available schemas are available as properties on your generator...
+// included schemas are present as properties on your generator... builder.string builder.object
- */
-builder.string
-builder.object

-// 🚫 Not available as a property because "boolean" was present in `exclude`: builder.boolean

-/**
- * ...along with a special wildcard (`"*"`) property, which is
- * pronounced "surprise me":
- */
-builder["*"]
+// ...excluded schemas are not present... builder.boolean

+// ...a special wildcard `"*"` property (pronounced "surprise me") is always present: builder["*"]

 /**